World Jewish Congress: North Africa and the Middle East

 During the 1950s, the WJC conducted negotiations with a number of Arab governments, notably in North Africa, and pleaded with them to allow their Jewish populations to leave their native countries.
 With the advance of Arab nationalism, especially during the 1950s, these efforts were increasingly complicated.
 In 1954, a WJC delegation visited Morocco, then still under French colonial rule.

 The WJC leadership also kept in close touch with the leaders of the Moroccan independence movement, including the exiled sultan of Morocco, Mohammed V, who insisted that an autonomous Morocco would guarantee the freedom and equality of all its citizens, including access of non-Muslims to public administration.
 When Morocco became independent from France in 1956, WJC Political Director Alex Easterman immediately began negotiations with Prime Minister Mbarek Bekkay and other government officials, pressing them to grant Jews the right to leave.

 Whilst in 1957 an agreement was reached to allow for the emigration of all 8,000 Jews from Mazagan that were held in a refugee camp near Casablanca, a 1959 WJC report concluded that in spite of repeated assurances by the new government that Jewish rights would be safeguarded, "internal political conflicts have obstructed a solution" to the problem that Moroccan Jews willing to leave the country were denied passports by the authorities.
 In 1959, Morocco became a member of the Arab League, and all communications with Israel were stopped.
 However, both King Mohammed V and his successor, Hassan II of Morocco continued to emphasize that Jews enjoyed equal rights in their country.
+The participation of Marc Sabbah and David Azoulay in the 1961 congress caused controversy and drew antagonism from the newspaper Al-Alam of the Istiqlal Party.

-1950s–1980s
+Cold War activities

 Delegates from 43 countries attended the Fourth WJC Plenary Assembly held in Stockholm in 1959.

 In 1960, the WJC convoked a special conference in Brussels following a series of anti-Semitic incidents in Europe.

 In 1966, the speaker of the West German parliament, Eugen Gerstenmaier, delivered an address titled, 'Germans and Jews – A Problem Unresolved' to the Fifth Plenary Assembly in Brussels, Belgium, becoming the first senior German politician to address a WJC conference, which caused some controversy within the WJC.
 Some delegates from Israel boycotted the session with Gerstenmaier in protest.

 In 1963, the American Section of the WJC was set up to broaden the organization's constituency in the country with the biggest Jewish community worldwide.
 In 1974, the Board of Deputies of British Jews affiliated with the World Jewish Congress.
 The British Section of the WJC, which had previously represented UK Jewry, was dissolved.

 To emphasize its solidarity with the State of Israel, the WJC held its Sixth Plenary Assembly in 1975 for the first time in Jerusalem, and with one exception, all plenary assemblies have since been held there.
 The delegates also adopted new statutes and a new structure for the organization, and the WJC entered into a cooperation agreement with the World Zionist Organization.